containerum/kube/README.md

   helm install containerum/kube
 ```
 ## Contributions
-Please submit all contributions concerning Kube component to this repository.
+Please submit all contributions concerning Kube-api component to this repository.

 ## License
-Kube API project is licensed under the terms of the Apache License Version 2.0.
+Kube-api project is licensed under the terms of the Apache License Version 2.0.
 Please see LICENSE in this repository for more details.